Benefits

 Read more about wage guarantee..

 When you are self-employed, you do not qualify for unemployment benefit.
-That is because self-employment income from sole proprietorships do not count as salary when NAV assesses if you qualify for unemployment benefit.
+That is because self-employment income from sole proprietorships do not count as salary when Nav assesses if you qualify for unemployment benefit.

 You may still qualify for unemployment benefit if you have had salary from another employer in the last 12 or 36 months.